-What I like about this slow cooker turkey meatloaf is that it’s lower on meat but rather is “beefed up” with red lentils, and contains zero breadcrumbs that are successfully replaced by oats.
+What I like about this slow cooker turkey meatloaf is that it’s lighter on meat, “beefed up” with red lentils, and contains zero breadcrumbs that are successfully replaced by oats.
 I love substituting some of the meat with lentils or beans in traditional recipes (on my to do list is half lentils bolognese sauce) because they help cut back on meat for health and budget reasons.

 1/2 cup of red lentils is just the right amount for this slow cooker turkey meatloaf to add fiber and yet not to overpower the turkey.
 If you plan ahead well (better than me – I will get there) and add a cup of squeezed zucchini, your meatloaf will be the juiciest!